Star Schema vs Snowflake Schema (2026)

 Start with star unless told otherwise

-In an interview, default to a star schema.
-It is simpler to explain, faster to query, and easier to draw on a whiteboard.
+In an interview, default to star.
+Simpler to explain, faster to query, easier to draw on a whiteboard.
 Only switch to snowflake if the interviewer gives you a reason (large dimensions, storage constraints, integrity requirements).

 Name the trade-off explicitly